-Effective contractor management systems, like ARCOS, enact complete control without needing to micromanage.
+Effective contractor management solutions, like ARCOS, enact complete control without needing to micromanage.
 This will make your working goals easier to achieve, resulting in higher productivity and profit.

 Thousands of contractors are already using Resource Assist.
 You can connect with these existing users through your Dashboard, establishing resource sharing links with them in just a few clicks.
 If your go-to companies aren’t already in Resource Assist, they can add themselves in minutes.
 Then, they can fill your resource requests in seconds.
 Once in your system, all the tracking and reporting is automatic.

 How to Manage Contractors More Effectively